TDT3 Mandarin Audio

 |Citation:||Graff, David.
 TDT3 Mandarin Audio LDC2001S95.
 DVD.
 Philadelphia: Linguistic Data Consortium, 2001.|

 This publication contains the TDT3 Broadcast News Mandarin Corpus (Audio), produced by the Linguistic Data Consortium (LDC), catalog number LDC2001S95 and ISBN number 1-58563-186-8.
-The contents of this publication were recorded from various 60-minute, twice daily Mandarin news programs from VOA.
+The contents of this publication were recorded from various 60-minute, twice daily Mandarin news programs from VOA, amounting to approximately 123 hours of audio.
 The transcripts of these broadcasts will be published in the TDT3 Mandarin Text and TDT3 Multilanguage Text Corpora.

 Topic Detection and Tracking (TDT) refers to automatic techniques for finding topically related material in streams of data such as newswire and broadcast news.
 The TDT3 corpus was created to support three TDT3 tasks: find topically homogeneous sections (segmentation), detect the occurrence of new events (detection), and track the reoccurrence of old or new events (tracking).